BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 - for any row `j` in the map, `P[0, j].x` is lower than `P[1, j].x`, what is lower than `P[2, j].x`, etc
 - for any column `i` in the map, `P[i, 0].z` is lower than `P[i, 1].z`, what is lower than `P[i, 2].z`, etc
 - the distance between each column is constant
-- the distance between each row is constant, although not necesseraly the same as the distance between each column.
+- the distance between each row is constant, although not necessarily the same as the distance between each column.

 #### Example:
 Here, we populate a big `Float32Array` with successive 3D float coordinates.
 We use a _simplex_ function from a third party library ([perlin.js](https://github.com/josephg/noisejs)) to set each point's altitude.
 This array is the data map.
 It's defined by 1000 points on its width and 800 points on its height.
 The distance between the points is constant on the width and is different from the constant distance between the points on the height.